deephaven-examples/real-time-fraud-detection/README.md

 ### Launch

 To run this application, you can either get started with Deephaven by doing [install Deephaven from pre-built images](https://deephaven.io/core/docs/tutorials/quickstart/) or [build from source](https://deephaven.io/core/docs/how-to-guides/launch-build/).
 If you choose this route, you will have to [add Python packages](https://deephaven.io/core/docs/how-to-guides/install-python-packages/) that the code uses.
 You can also clone this repository, and run the shell file found in the base directory.

+### Note

+This application was last updated in December of 2021, when Deephaven Community Core version 0.7.0 was the lastest.
+The code found in this repository is only guaranteed to work with Deephaven version 0.7.0 or earlier.